UiL-OTS-labs/jspsych-spr-mw/README.md

 In the example above the spaces are embedded inside the groups, both methods are fine, but the author finds the first method better readable.
-If you put none white space characters outside of a group it will be considered a syntax error.
+If you put none whitespace characters outside of a group it will be considered a syntax error.

 #### Presenting **bold** and *italic* words or ***both***